nmi-leipzig/jacc/README.md

 ## Introduction

-JACC is an open source clocking configurator generator for 7 series fpgas.<br/>
+JACC is an open source clocking configuration generator for 7 series fpgas.<br/>

 Only "base" features are currently supported, see Xilinx' [MMCME2_BASE](https://www.xilinx.com/support/documentation/sw_manuals/xilinx14_7/7series_hdl.pdf#1225157649) and [PLLE2_BASE](https://www.xilinx.com/support/documentation/sw_manuals/xilinx14_7/7series_hdl.pdf#1225168170) documentation.<br/>

 Spartan-7 models are currently not supported.<br/>
-All supported FPGA models can be read by calling jacc with the -sm argument.<br/>
+All supported fpga models can be read by calling jacc with the -sm argument.<br/>

 ## Usage